wp-plugins/amr-users/readme.txt

 Note 2: If you are thinking of using this to extract and report on S2member data, please read http://wpusersplugin.com/3086/user-lists-and-filtering-with-s2member-fields/ and be wary of using multi option fields.
 See also http://wpusersplugin.com/?s=s2member for other info.

 == Changelog ==
+= Version 3.20 =
+*   verifying tested for 4.3 on php 5.4.3.
+Double checked PHP 4 constructor situation.
+*   tweaked page navigation css as something has changed and it was looking a little odd.
+*   re-enabled 'own query' setting option that does not use the wp query to access user meta.
+May be better for some especially if they dealing with missing user meta.

 = Version 3.19 =
 *   replaced help links to http:// with https://
 *   fixed problem where wordpress was grabbing searches on homepage before the plugin could deal with the form